cppalliance/safe-cpp/proposal/draft.md

 &func<int^, const string_view^, double>;
 ```

 During normalization of this function specialization, the _outlives-constraint_ is rebuilt with the substituted lifetime arguments on its type parameters.
 The template lifetime parameter on `int^` outlives `/static`.
-All lifetime parameters bound on `const string_view^` (one for the outer borrow, one on the string_view) outlive all lifetime parameters bound on the `double`.
+Both lifetime parameters bound on `const string_view^` (one for the outer borrow, one on the string_view) outlive the lifetime parameters bound on the `double`.
 But `double` isn't a lifetime binder.
-As it contributes no lifetime parameters, so the `T2:T3` type constraint is dropped.
+Since it contributes no lifetime parameters, the `T2:T3` type constraint is dropped during normalization.

 ## Explicit mutation